bmj-school/udacity_blockchain/PROJECT6_supply_chain/README.md

 ## 1) Project write-up - UML

+(Same as boilerplate)

 ## 2) Project write-up - Libraries

+One additional library used for testing, see relevant section.

 ## 3) Project write-up - IPFS

+Not used.

 # Part 2 - smart contracts